IPad 2: Software

 The iPad 2 is compatible with iOS 7, which was released on September 18, 2013.
 However, some features are not available.
 For example, like the iPhone 4, the Notification Center and the Control Center use the transparent style instead of the translucent style in later iOS models.
-Also, AirDrop, which was first released in iOS 7, was only supported by the iPad 4 or later.
+Also, AirDrop, which was first released in iOS 7, required the iPad (4th generation) or later.

 The iPad 2 can run iOS 8, which was released on September 17, 2014, making it the first iOS device to run five major versions of iOS (including iOS 4, 5, 6, 7, and 8).
 While the OS runs on the device, most of its new features do not work because of relatively aged hardware and therefore, its performance is limited.
 Users have also reported numerous problems after receiving the update including the accessibility features and battery-related issues.
 Many users speculated that the iPad 2 was going to be dropped from updating to iOS 8 along with the iPhone 4, the same process that happened with the iPhone 3GS and the iPod Touch (fourth generation) and earlier models, considering that the model was more than 3 years old.

-It was confirmed on June 8, 2015, at Apple's WWDC that the iPad 2 would run iOS 9, making it the first iOS device to run six major versions of iOS.
-As with previous releases, though, many headline features were unavailable on the iPad 2, including predictive Siri, translucency effects, split-view, slide-over and picture-in-picture multitasking and the Health app. iOS 9 is said to feature performance improvements that may help the aging device function more smoothly, and initial tests suggest that it did not significantly impact available space.
-Other A5-based devices will also run iOS 9 including the iPhone 4S (five major iOS versions), the iPad Mini (four major iOS versions) and iPod Touch 5G (four major iOS versions).
+It was confirmed on June 8, 2015, at Apple's WWDC that the iPad 2 would run iOS 9, making it one of the only iOS devices to run six major versions of iOS.
+As with previous releases, though, several features were unavailable on the iPad 2, including Siri, translucency effects, split-view, slide-over and picture-in-picture multitasking and the Health app. iOS 9 is said to feature performance improvements that may help the aging device function more smoothly, and initial tests suggest that it did not significantly impact available space.
+Other A5-based devices will also run iOS 9 including the iPhone 4s (five major iOS versions), the iPad Mini (four major iOS versions) and iPod Touch (5th generation) (four major iOS versions).

-On June 13, 2016, with the announcement of iOS 10, Apple dropped support for the iPad 2 because of its hardware and performance issues.
-The same goes with its successor and the iPad Mini (1st generation), making iOS 9.3.5 (Wi-Fi) or iOS 9.3.6 (Wi-Fi + Cellular) the final version that will run on the device.
+On June 13, 2016, with the announcement of iOS 10, Apple dropped support for the iPad 2 due to hardware limitations and performance issues, making iOS 9.3.5 (Wi-Fi) or iOS 9.3.6 (Wi-Fi + Cellular) the final version that will run on the device.